cedw032/shopping-list/README.md

 Simple rules around the modification of test files can be used to facilitate semantic versioning which will allow for multi version support.

-There is little to no failre management.
+There is little to no failure management.
 Obviously this is a huge part of any commercial product, but I didn't want to spend to much time here yet.

 In the future it might be nice to keep the types in separate files.